linear-b/gitstream/docs/automations/languages/html/flag-missing-html-tags/README.md

     Conditions (all must be true):

-    * Creates an HTML file
+    * The PR contains only new HTML files
-    * The file lacks a canonical tag
+    * One or more files are missing a canonical tag
-    * The file lacks a Robot meta tag
+    * One or more files are missing a robots meta tag

     Automation Actions:

-    * Add a label that says “missing crucial tag”
+    * Apply a `⚠️ Missing Required Tag` label.
-    * Post a comment asking the user to add crucial tags, canonical and robot.
+    * Post a comment asking the user to add required tags.

 <div class="automationExample" markdown="1">
 !!! example "Flag Missing HTML Tags"